zhannapopenko/zhannapopenko/README.md

 ## About Me

-I am an innovative and creative Front-End Developer with a passion for crafting visually appealing and user-friendly web applications.
+I am a Front-End Developer with a passion for crafting visually appealing and user-friendly web applications.
 With 2 years of hands-on experience, I specialize in utilizing cutting-edge technologies and frameworks to deliver efficient and effective solutions.

 ## Technical Skills